TiraLabra/TiraLabra/tests.md

 The z algorithm and the edit distance were tested online using online judges - Codeforces and SPOJ.
 Both algorithms passed the tests in a reasonable time.
 The problem with the edit distance was it scored 2 times poorer than my original solution which didn't use objects.

 ####Running tests
-Tests can be run by running the command "sh run_tests.sh" when you are rnd the tests again, a new make file must be created in order to link different files and the main static library.
+Tests can be run by running the command `sh run_tests.sh` when you are rnd the tests again, a new make file must be created in order to link different files and the main static library.
 This means that if the project gets updated additional work is needed for the shell scripts.
 To make sure that the tests are up-to-date, then it is best to load the tests projects using codeblocks, link the static library found in "Codeblocks project/bin/", compile and run.
 This also makes sure that you would be able to do changes so that you actually can compile it on your system if there are some differences like using a different compiler and having to change some stuff.